yinan-c/RSSbrew/README.md

 - Multiple filters can be applied together with various relationship operators: AND, OR, NOT.
 - You can set the filter scope to apply to filter out matched entries entirely or filter for summary generation only.

-### 2. Aggregate Multiple RSS Feeds
+### 2. Aggregate Multiple Feeds
 Easily combine multiple RSS feeds into a single processed feed, even more powerful when used with custom filters.

-### 3. AI Summarization
+### 3. Article Summarization
-Leverage AI power (currently supports GPT-3.5 Turbo, GPT-4 Turbo or GPT-4o, more planned) to generate and append the following directly to the article.
+Using AI (currently supports GPT-3.5 Turbo, GPT-4 Turbo or GPT-4o, more planned) to generate and prepend the following directly to the article.
+The default summaries include a one-line summary and a slightly longer summary.
+You can also customize your prompt to use AI for other purposes.

-- 5 keywords
-- Summary in custom language

-### 4. Custom Prompt
+### 4. Digests with AI
-Optional custom prompt if you wish to use AI for other purposes.

-### 5. Auth code for RSS feed
-You can set an auth code for the feeds, only users with the correct auth code can access the feed.
+If you are overwhelmed by the number of articles, you can set up digests aggregating articles into one entry on a daily or weekly basis.
+You can optionally choose what to include in the digest (e.g. content, summary, ) and use AI to help you summarize the digest.

 ## INSTALL